SiddhPurohit/Liftoff/README.md

 My capstone project

-To run this project you will have add your OpenAi api key in chat.dart file.
+To run this project you will have to add your OpenAi api key in chat.dart file.

 Do not forget to run Pub get